tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

   > will mute those warnings.

-  I don't see any warnings mentioned above but this plugin is still useful: say, when type annotation is added to the file but Flow declaration (`@flow`) is missing, ESLint complains once the plugin is installed:
+  I don't see any warnings mentioned above but this plugin is still useful: say, it adds ESLint rule to check for presence of Flow declaration (`// @flow`) when type annotation is added to the file - ESLint will complain if it's missing:

   ```
   Type annotations require valid Flow declaration.